webqit/quantum-js/README.md

 <details><summary>Show polyfill support</summary>

-This syntax is supported within any piece of code compiled by the Quantum JS compiler, e.g.:
+This syntax is supported from within any piece of code compiled by the Quantum JS compiler, e.g.:

 + code made via Quantum JS APIs (discussed below):